nasa/cumulus/docs/features/replay-archived-sqs-messages.md

 ---
 ## Context

 Cumulus archives all incoming SQS messages to S3 and removes messages once they have been processed.
-The messages will be archived at the path: `${stackName}/archived-incoming-messages/${queueName}/${messageId}`
+Unprocessed messages are archived at the path: `${stackName}/archived-incoming-messages/${queueName}/${messageId}`

-## Replay archived messages endpoint
+## Replay SQS messages endpoint

 The Cumulus API has added a new endpoint, `/replays/sqs`.
 This endpoint will allow you to start a replay operation to requeue all archived SQS messages by `queueName` and returns an AsyncOperationId for operation status tracking.